 Pre-packaged coleslaw mix slides in for the win when it comes to toppings for your Crock Pot Pulled Pork Sliders.
 All ready cut and mixed, we’re going to coat it in slightly sweet Poppy Seed Dressing.
 The Newman’s Own brand in always my go-to grab at the store.
 It’s tangy, just a touch sweet – definitely not your typical coleslaw.

 Our final surprise will be the burst of fresh, crunchy, tart Granny Smith apples.
 Cut in matchstick slices, almost hidden along with the colors of the coleslaw, the bright classic apple is going to add a pleasant surprise.

 Besides the flavorful, tender pork, the zesty barbecue sauce and the creamy coleslaw…the apples and potato rolls are what really do me in for this dish.
 The potato rolls, just slightly sweet and oh so soft, will soak up a bit of the juices from the pork without completely falling apart.

 What else are we going to dish up alongside these Crock Pot Pulled Pork Sliders?
 This Endless Summer Broccoli Salad is always a must for anytime barbecue sauce is involve.
 It’s superbly crunchy and just a touch sweet – I’m constantly disappointed when there aren’y any leftovers.
 For a savory dish that’s going to feed the crowd, these Chorizo Pinto Beans from Vintage Kitty are a huge hit.
 A touch spicy with real, authentic chorizo and fresh vegetables alongside protein packed pinto beans.
 Leftovers are perfect over rice or for nachos on game day!

-Delicious and easy to make pulled pork is sure to win over your most devout BBQ friends!
+Delicious and easy to make crock pot pulled pork sliders are sure to win over your most devout BBQ friends!